nethish/gopaste/README.md

 ## Motivation
 I do lot of experiments and often copy paste code from stack overflow or ChatGPT.
 Every time I start a new project, create files and paste contents to it.
 It was slow and annoying (well for me it was).
+I could've used `pbpaste` or `xclip` but it's fun to use your own tool :evil: (and reinvent the wheel)